BarisAlbayrakIEEE/StructuralAnalysis/README.md

 However, excel becomes useless when the variaty and the number of the data gets large.
 Besides, the size of the engineering team is another parameter due to the role definitions.
 This application is the candidate to take place of excel in such conditions.
-In other words, the target customers is the large companies:
+In other words, the target customers are the large companies:
 - managing projects with a large variaty of types,
 - having a large team of SAEs.